BrentLab/NetProphet_3.0/README.md

 # NetProphet 3.0
-NetProphet3.0 is network inference package, first it generates different networks by regression algorithms (LASSO and BART), and other algorithms (PWM).
-Then, it combines these networks in one final network.
-The easiest way to run NetProphet3 is with **singularity container**.
-After installing singularity, you load the container below and start running NetProphet3.0.
-The more advanced way is by installing all dependencies of NetProphet 3.0.
+NetProphet3.0 is a package for inference of TF network maps: as a first step, it generates intermediate networks by regression and other motif algorithms LASSO, DE, BART, PWM.
+Then, it combines these intermediate networks into one final network.
+The easiest way to run NetProphet3 is with the **singularity container**, linked below.
+Steps are easy: first install the singularity software, then pull the container as instructed below.

 # I. Install NetProphet 3.0